flowdock/flowdock-example-integration/README.md

 # Polldock - A Flowdock example integration

-This is a simple polling application that illustrates how to integrate an application to Flowdock to receive threaded activities.
+This is a simple polling application that illustrates how to integrate an application to push threaded activities to Flowdock.

 ![Polldock-Flowdock screenshot](https://raw.githubusercontent.com/flowdock/flowdock-example-integration/master/assets/images/screenshot.png)